Simple Parametrization Methods for Generating Adomian Polynomials

-We will frequently apply the first method to calculate Adomain polynomials as it is much simpler.
-By using proposed methods and properties of Adomian polynomials, $A_n$ can be determined easily without manipulations of indices, rearrangement of infinite series and any calculations of derivatives.
-The second method is efficient in cases where Taylor series expansion is required, as for example in case of exponential, logarithmic and trigonometric nonlinearity.
-The advantage is that second algorithm requires at most the first two terms of the Taylor series expansion.
-Applications of properties of Adomian polynomials discussed in third section are also illustrated.
+In this section, we apply the above discussed methods to calculate Adomian polynomials for different forms of nonlinearity.
+The second method is efficient in cases where Taylor series expansion is required, as in case of exponential, logarithmic and trigonometric nonlinearity.
+The advantage is that the second algorithm requires at most the first two terms of the Taylor series expansion.
+Applications of properties of Adomian polynomials discussed in the third section are also illustrated. \\ { {\sc Example 1.}} (Nonlinear polynomials) Adomian polynomials for $N(u)=\overline{u}u^m$, where $m\in\mathbb{N}$.
+We use (\ref{4.8}) to find $A_n$.
+Obviously, $A_0=|u_0|^2u_0^{m-1}$ and